twpkevin06222/MasterThesis/README.md

 ## Experiment Setup

 ### Backbone Model
 The backbone model is a 3D classification model, Resnet10, an extension of 3D classification model zoo from [ZFTurbo](https://github.com/ZFTurbo/classification_models_3D).
-Or simply `pip install classification-models-3D`
+Or simply `pip install classification-models-3D`.

+### ArcFace Loss
+Adapted margin-based softmax loss can be found in `metric_loss.py`.

+### Late Fusion